Liaoyang Liaoning, China Travel Guide

 Thin slices of pork, deep-fried until crispy, tossed in a glossy, sweet-and-sour sauce.
 Crunchy outside, tender inside.

-Widely available at most local Dongbei restaurants.
+Widely available at most of the local Dongbei restaurants.

 "Three Treasures from the Earth": potatoes, green peppers, eggplant.
 Deep-fried or pan-fried, stir-fried with garlic and savory sauce.